HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringAD.md

 - Grab the JWT token and paste it at the [JWT.io](https://jwt.io) website to decode the JSON payload
 - When your corporate policy prohibits that, take the string between the two `.` and send it through a Base64 decoder: `echo [the string] | base64 --decode` (optional `| jq`)
 - Compare the `iss` from the JWT with the `issuer` from the `openid-configuration` endpoint.
-If they don't match, you need to add `iss` to the configuration file
+If they don't match, you need to add `iss` to the JSON configuration file you created/edited in `keepconfig.d`
 - Compare the `aud` value from the JWT token with the `aud` value of the configuration file.
-Adjust if different
+Adjust the configuration file if different
 - Check the `scp`, Microsoft's "alternative" to `scope`, does it have the expected values matching the settings in the application configuration (Admin UI)?
+Adjust scope in the DRAPI application (AdminUI) or your AzureAD IdP settings

 ## Let's connect